thephpleague/event/dev-master/emitter/basic-usage.md

 ### Emit Return Values

-Events emitted are retuned as the result.
+Events emitted are returned as the result.
 When emitting events in batches an array of events is returned.